BHK4321/climate-change/README.md

 🔗 [Live Demo](https://climate-change-silk.vercel.app)

-This has some limitations due to serverless streaming, but locally the application works well, for running locally please go through the following.
+This has some limitations due to serverless streaming not supported on vercel, but locally the application works well, for running locally please go through the following.

 ## Running Locally